bijanv/BeanstalkApp-and-PivotalTracker-Integration/README.md

 # BeanstalkApp & PivotalTracker Integration - PHP

-Now you can associate a GIT based commit from Beanstalk to a specific Pivotal Tracker story.
+Now you can associate a GIT or SVN based commit from Beanstalk to a specific Pivotal Tracker story.
 Their commit messages will show up as comments on the Pivotal Tracker story and can even change the story state (see 'Use' below on how to format your commit messages).

 This PHP script takes Beanstalk's web hooks integration data and formats it for Pivotal Tracker's SCM post-commit hook integration.
 It parses the Beanstalk JSON payload and sends the request to the Pivotal Tracker SCM API endpoint in the correctly formatted XML it requires.

-## Requirements

--This script only works for GIT commits to Beanstalk (not SVN)

 ## Installation